The unanswered question

-There are problems with the "day so infamous" thesis, not the least of which is that it attributes enormous cultural significance to a relatively obscure historical event.
-Even more problematic for this or any other theory positing premodern origins for a superstitious dread of Friday the 13th is the fact that no one has been able to document the existence of such a superstition prior to the late 19th century.
-If folks in earlier times perceived Friday the 13th as a day of special misfortune, no evidence has been found to prove it.
-Some scholars are now convinced the stigma is a thoroughly modern phenomenon exacerbated by 20th-century media hype.
+There are problems with the "day so infamous" thesis, not the least of which is that it attributes enormous significance to a relatively obscure historical event.
+Even more problematic for this or any other theory positing pre-modern origins for a superstitious dread of Friday the 13th is the fact that so little documentation has been found to prove that such a superstition even existed prior to the late 19th century.

 An accrual of bad omens?